Warning Signs of Weak Bones and How to Strengthen Them

 Best Exercises for Bone Strengthening

-Strength training—This type of exercise includes walking, dancing, low-impact aerobics, stair climbing, and gardening.
-By working directly on the bones in your legs, hips, and lower spine, mineral loss can be reduced.
+Strength training: This type of exercise includes walking, dancing, low-impact aerobics, stair climbing, and gardening.
+Mineral loss can be reduced by working directly on the bones in your legs, hips, and lower spine.
 It is also essential to work on strength, flexibility, and balance.

-Yoga—Yoga can increase flexibility and improve balance, which can help to prevent falls and bone breaks, especially in older people.
-During yoga, most poses are supported with arms or legs, which can help build up muscle and bone strength.
+Yoga: Yoga can increase flexibility and improve balance, which can help to prevent falls and bone breaks, especially in older people.
+During yoga, most poses are supported with arms or legs, which can help build muscle and bone strength.

-Weightlifting—Perhaps the most important exercise for bone strength, strength training loads weight onto bones to slow mineral loss.
+Weightlifting: Perhaps the most important exercise for bone strength, strength training loads weight onto bones to slow mineral loss.
 Weightlifting also trains or works out non-weight-bearing bones of the arms and hands.
-Studies have shown that low weight and lots of repetitions can increase bone density up to 22 percent.
+Studies have shown that low weight and many repetitions can increase bone density by up to 22 percent.

-Hamstring curls—This exercise can help to strengthen the muscles in the back of the upper legs.
+Hamstring curls: This exercise can help to strengthen the muscles in the back of the upper legs.
 Performed from a standing position, place hands on a steady item and slightly move back one leg until only toes are touching the floor.
-Contract the muscles in the back of the leg to life heel towards the buttocks.
+Contract the muscles in the back of the leg to lift the heel towards the buttocks.
 Hold for 3 seconds and lower, repeating with the other leg.
-Repeat exercise between eight and 12 times.
+Repeat the exercise between eight and 12 times.

 Yoga Poses for Bone Strengthening